4 min read

 Or check out Dimensions.com.
 It’s a massive collection of architectural objects: from iconic design chairs to… Jon Snow in vector format?
 Either way, ready-made assets are incredibly useful here and slot nicely into your Figma floor plan.

 There’s also a Figma-inspired service called Rayon that’s specifically geared toward architecture and interior design.
 My first impression, after playing around with it for about two minutes, is very positive.
-Definitely worth checking out if you want to take your floor plans to the next level and have room for one more tool in your toolbox, although it does seem to be on the more niche side.
+Definitely worth checking out if you want to take your floor plans to the next level and have room for one more (niche) tool in your toolbox.

 Moodboard